Raza Ali Abidi: Early life and career

 "Raza Ali Abidi is a writer of consequence because of his travels.
 He owes almost all his writings to his travels but he doesn't travel at random."

-In November 2013, he was awarded an honorary doctorate degree by The Islamia University of Bahawalpur for his services in the field of broadcasting, journalism and arts.
+In November 2013, he was awarded an honorary doctorate degree by The Islamia University of Bahawalpur in recognition of his services to the field of broadcasting, journalism and arts.

 Publications

 Travelogues

 "Abidi long remained associated with the BBC Urdu Service.
 There seems to have been an understanding between the BBC and South Asia as each time it was the BBC which had a project in store for him.
 And each time it was a journey in a different manner."